 8. Payroll Specialist

-Payroll specialists manage employee compensation, tax filings, and benefits, often for government or tribal organizations in Alaska.
+Payroll specialists handle salaries, tax documents, and employee benefits, often for local government or tribal groups in Alaska.

-- Skills Needed: Knowledge of payroll accounting, familiarity with tax regulations, and proficiency in office software.
-Experience with TRS/PERS reporting is a plus.
+What you’ll need: Know payroll accounting, tax rules, and key office software.
+Experience with TRS/PERS reporting is great.

-- Employers: North Slope Borough School District and other state agencies offer remote payroll roles.
+Who’s hiring: North Slope Borough School District and other government agencies.

-- How to Start: Gain experience through administrative roles or take payroll certification courses.
-Apply through state job portals or Indeed.
+How to get started: Admin experience or payroll certification helps a lot.
+Check state job boards or Indeed.

 9. Insurance Broker

-- Employers: The Freer Agency, AO Globe Life, and others hire remote brokers.
+Who’s hiring: The Freer Agency, AO Globe Life, and others.

 10. Virtual Assistant